Our approach

 Media at Ukraine’s assurance event

 Social accountability stakeholders such as the media, civil society and academia play an important role in holding decision-makers to account.
-CoST works with these stakeholders to promote the findings from its assurance process so that they can put key issues in the public domain.
-Click to read more.
+CoST works with these stakeholders to to promote the use of data published by governments and the use of the findings from its independent review (assurance) process so that they can put key issues in the public domain.
+Read more about how we accelerate social accountability.